Member Detailing Settings

 Effect on connection design: The accuracy that is entered here applies when connection design copes beams in order to prevent material interferences.
 Connection design rounds the depth of the cope it generates up to the nearest multiple of the value set here.
 If a small number like 1/8 inch has been entered here, the cope is tighter than if a larger value such as 1/2 has been entered.

-Cope radius: The distance (in the primary dimension " Units " or other units ) from the center of the cope to any point on the coped corner's circular edge.
-This sets the default curvature for cope corners on members with a ' Cope plain ' operation.
-You can override this default by setting a different " Cope radius " on the beam or other member type.
-This setup option also sets the default cope radius for ' Cope plain ' operations that are specified for miscellaneous members on the Rolled Section Material window.
+Cope radius: The distance from the center of the cope to any point on the coped corner's circular edge.
+This sets the default curvature for cope corners on members with a Cope plain operation.
+You can override this default by setting a different Cope radius on the beam or other member type.
+This setup option also sets the default cope radius for Cope plain operations that are specified for miscellaneous members on the Rolled Section Material window.

-' Perpendicular to web angle (legacy) ' makes the cope's length perpendicular to the " Web cut " angle.
-The " Depth " of a cope is measured parallel with the " Web cut " angle.
-This was the only cope cut type that was available in versions of SDS2 software prior to v7.2.
+Perpendicular to web angle (legacy) makes the cope's length perpendicular to the Web cut angle.
+The Depth of a cope is measured parallel with the Web cut angle.

 gap = clearance that is changed.
 Connection design decreases or increases this gap when it rounds the length of the beam's main material up or down to the nearest 1/4 inch.